 Check them out for yourself.
 We think you’ll be glad you did.

-For reviews of more recently published works on these topics, check our blog.
+For reviews of more recently published works on these topics, check my blog.

 What are you reading?